Hemala52/Calculator/README.md

-Certainly!
-Here's a sample README file for a simple calculator built with Java:

----

 # Simple Calculator

 This is a basic calculator application built using Java.
 It provides functionality for performing simple arithmetic operations such as addition, subtraction, multiplication, and division.